In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

-Short Intro to CAPM
+Short Introduction to CAPM

 \[E(R_i) = R_f + \beta_i (E(R_m) - R_f)\]